syncfusion-content/blazor-docs/blazor/rich-text-editor/form-validation.md

 ## Validation Rules

 The Rich Text Editor is a textarea control.
-The Rich Text Editor also provides the functionality of character count and its validation.
-So, you can validate the Rich Text Editor's value on form submission by applying Validation Rules and Validation Message to the Rich Text Editor.
+The editor also provides the functionality of character count and its validation.
+So, you can validate the editor's value on form submission by applying Validation Rules and Validation Message to the editor.

 | Rules | Description |
 |----------------|---------|